probablyraging/4DC/README.md

 # Note
 - While this project and all of its code is free to use and modify, it was created soley to run on a specific server and would not work elsewhere without some heavy modifying beforehand
-- The CreatorHub Discord server isn't for support for this project.
+- The ForTheContent Discord server isn't for support for this project.
 Please DM me privately if you have any questions ProbablyRaging#7080

 # License
 CreatorBot is licensed under the **[GPL-3.0 License](./LICENSE)**